ankush0699/Retail_Orders/README.md

 Phones: $1.57M

-Tables: $1.10MThese subcategories are key drivers of revenue.
+Tables: $1.10M.
+These subcategories are key drivers of revenue.
 Identifying what makes them successful (e.g., price, demand, promotions) could provide a blueprint for other subcategories.

 5. Month-over-Month Sales Trends (FY 2022–2023)

 Month-wise comparisons indicate seasonal trends.
-For instance, some months may consistently outperform others, reflecting periodic surges in consumer demand.
+Some months consistently outperform others, reflecting periodic surges in consumer demand.
 These insights can be used for forecasting and marketing alignment.

 6. Region-wise Product Preferences